Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - This year, the Football Team are winless against the spread when entering a game as an underdog of 8.5 points or more.

-- Washington's games this season have hit the over on four of eight set point totals (50%).
+- Washington's games this year have eclipsed the over/under four times in eight opportunities (50%).

 - When Washington records more than 22.9 points, it is 1-1 against the spread and 2-0 overall.

-- When Washington picks up over 335.8 yards, the team is 1-4 against the spread and 2-3 overall.

-- This season the Football Team have 13 turnovers, one fewer than the Buccaneers have takeaways (14).
+- The Football Team have turned the ball over 13 times, one fewer times than the Buccaneers have forced turnovers (14).

 Home and road insights

-- Washington is winless against the spread, and 1-3 overall, at home this year.
+- At home this season, Washington is winless against the spread, and 1-3 overall.

-- Washington has hit the over twice in four home games this year.
+- In four home games this year, Washington has hit the over twice.

-- On the road, Tampa Bay is winless against the spread and 2-2 overall.
+- Tampa Bay is 2-2 overall, and winless against the spread, in away games.

-- In four away games this season, Tampa Bay has gone over the total twice.
+- Tampa Bay has hit the over twice in four away games this season.

 Powered by Data Skrive.